Aalborg Akvavit Distillery – the Silo Building

 Volumetric Massing of the Silos

-The concept behind the massing which opens to greater spaces for recreational facilities was inspired by the city of Venice.
+The concept behind the massing which opens up for greater spaces for recreational facilities was inspired by the city of Venice.
 The explorative sensation of moving through the variety of its magical streets was recreated in the interior flow by fluctuating and bending the floor plane that cut through the mysterious and dark silos.
 The three-dimensional concrete containers of void can be associated with the aethereal feeling of floating, by pushing the levels of exploration both horizontally and vertically.

 The second part of the concept development focuses on the lower and upper floors of the building in which the loading and unloading areas were located in the heyday of the factory.